twse/bobsgame-extras/Third-Party Notices.md

 See the credits in the game for lead developers and many other developers.

 ## For use of Excel
-Copyright © 1987-2019 Microsoft Corporation.
+Copyright © 1987-2020 Microsoft Corporation.
 All rights reserved.

-See the about dialog in the program itself for proofing tool legal notices.
+See the about dialog in the program itself for legal notices of proofing tools based on region and language.

 ### Excel Development Credits
 * David Ahlers